How To Qualify Bank Statement Portfolio Loan Programs

 Home buyers who need to purchase residential property but cannot get comps on the appraisal, the chances are they will not qualify for a FHA or a conventional mortgage loan.

-- However, home buyers can qualify for a portfolio loan with a portfolio lender where they will lend on other criteria
+- However, home buyers can qualify for a portfolio loan where they will lend on other criteria

-- A portfolio lender has the luxury to do that because they are keeping mortgage loan they fund and not selling it on the secondary market.
+- This is because they are keeping mortgage loan they fund and not selling it on the secondary market

 Unique And Special Properties